Even before movies like Jaws, New England was known for its beaches. Though not necessarily Connecticut beaches.

 - Martha’s Vineyard

 While not officially part of New England, nearby Long Island has even more beaches to which New Yorkers make annual pilgrimages.

 This Connecticutian has never been to most of the above destinations.

 And especially not in summer.

 Better-known beaches in the area are typically crowded.
 And the traffic alone to get there on a peak summer day potentially ruins the beach getaway experience before you even arrive.

 Besides, there’s no need to go so far.

 The best Connecticut beaches offer a perfect escape when you need your summertime beach vacation fix.

-While each beach has a different atmosphere, amenities, even entrance requirements; a little advanced planning is all you need to enjoy your day, stress-free.
+While each beach has a different atmosphere, amenities, even entrance requirements; a little advanced planning is all you need to enjoy your day, stress-free during summer in CT.

 Not sure where to start?